 If you apply for a WTC student bursary we collect information from you relating to your household income and other pertinent facts relating to the criteria for bursary assessments.
-This application is only accessible to WTC employees on a ‘need to know’ basis and the information supplied is only used in assessing eligibility for a bursary.
+This application is only accessible to WTC employees on a ‘need to know’ basis in line with our Data Handling Policy and the information supplied is only used in assessing eligibility for a bursary.

 Processing of Principal’s Bursary Fund Applications

 If you apply for a Principal’s Bursary you will have provided us with details of past convictions and addictions in order that we can assess whether you meet the criteria to be awarded this bursary type.
 You will also have given us your permission to contact your church leader or mentor to discuss your suitability for study.
 All information in this application will only be made available to employees of WTC on a ‘need to know’ basis.

 Basis of processing your data